 Hiking, biking, horses, pets on leashes; No motorized vehicles

 Creek Road Trail (1.4 mi.)

-Wide, level, graveled trail through floodplain forest with views of Pennypack Creek, Crossroads March, forest restoration and several sites of historic significance.
+Wide, graveled trail through floodplain forest with views of Pennypack Creek, Crossroads Marsh, forest restoration and several sites of historic significance.

 Pennypack Creek Trail (0.6 mi.)